hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

     + Define **Name** as `Arithmetic1d10_30`
     + Set **Start length** to `10`
     + Set **End length** to `30`.

+{% include image.html file="salome/mes-09-create-submesh-hypoarith1030.png" max-width="575" alt="telemac salome submesh create arithmetic progression hypothesis" %}  {% include image.html file="salome/mes-10-create-submesh-arith1030lw.png" max-width="579" alt="telemac salome submesh create wire discretisation arithmetic" %}

 * For the right wall sub-mesh use **Name** *RightWall* and construct the following hypothesis:
     + Type: **Arithmetic Progression 1D**
     + Define **Name** as `Arithmetic1d15_10`
     + Set **Start length** to `15`
     + Set **End length** to `10`.

-To this end, the *Object Browser* should include the 5 hypotheses and the non-computed meshes (warning triangles).
+To this end, the *Object Browser* should include the 5 hypotheses and the non-computed meshes (warning triangles in the below figure indicating the *Compute* menu).

-{% include image.html file="white.png" alt="telemac salome create mesh 1d hypotheses" %}

 {% include tip.html content="Save the project by clicking on the disk symbol." %}